Chris Finney, Trial Attorney

 The typical arrangement is the lawyer advances those costs.
-So if the plaintiff wants somebody deposed the lawyer is going to pay for it and that probably happens 99% of the time.
-For us, it usually is 100% of the time.
+So if the plaintiff wants somebody deposed, the lawyer is going to pay for it, and that probably happens 99% of the time.
+At Finney Injury Law, it usually is 100% of the time.

 We don’t think you can ever have too many depositions.
 We want to know everything about the case, especially getting statements under oath.
 So we will advance the cost for the deposition, which can range anywhere from $170 to $2,000 dollars.
 When you think about cases, those costs can add up in the $20,000-$30,000 dollar range, just for depositions alone.
 So the lawyer has made an agreement in their fee for services to advance the client’s cost for things such as depositions.